FrostyChan/automatic-happiness/README.md

 # automatic-happiness
 ### Description
+This repository will contain diffrent source codes for programs built on R and Pyton as well as T-SQL queries for reference and practice with statistics.
-This project contains T-SQL queries built in Azure data studio that is based off the Adventure Works sample database provided on Azure.
-Which are created for purpose of reference.
+T-SQL queries are based off the Adventure Works sample database provided on Azure.
-### Usage
-You can create a SQL database in Azure with sample database option.
-This should allow you to run these queries.